What Makes Content Good?

 Good (web) content is findable.

-We make it a point to remind our clients during our strategy and content strategy phases that stunning content becomes useless content if no one can find it.
-Good web content should easily be found via external search engines like Google – which means you need to put in the legwork to understand what your users are searching for.
+We make it a point to remind our clients during our content strategy phases that good content becomes useless content if no one can find it.
+Good web content should easily be found via external search engines like Google, which means you need to put in the legwork to understand what your users are searching for to appear higher in search results.
 This means you’ll need a strong search engine optimization strategy – a good handle on your ranking keywords and how to best leverage them to direct users to pages that are important to your business.

 Likewise, good web content is also easily findable on your own website.
 Is your navigation intuitive?
 Is content structured well so that your in-site search actually works?
 These are questions you’ll want solid answers to to make sure your users can find your content.